-Reading Ansky's "The Enemy at his Pleasure", one gets a sense of the terrorised, homeless refugee population, litterally starving, with children dying of malnutrition, and cholera epidemics, etc...
+See Ansky's "The Enemy at his Pleasure" for a depiction of the terrorised, homeless refugee population, with starvation, cholera epidemics and children dying of malnutrition.

 1918-1919 After the war and the Versailles Treaty, Poland became independent.
 Soon, despite its engagement to protect the rights of its minorities, the new nation became increasingly unwelcoming for Jews.

 Then, in 1919, the Polish-Soviet war broke out, bringing more violence and destruction to Galicia's civilian population.

 More and more Jews started to emigrate - to America for those who could get visas, to Palestine for those who shared the Zionist dream, and for many of the others, to neighboring Germany.

 For Galician Jews, Germany represented the progress, freedom, culture, and an opportunity to build a better future for their children.
 Galician Jews were generally Germanophile: Austria had granted them equal rights, many of them had fought in the Austrian army during the war, and as soldiers they had learned German and absorbed part of the German culture.